 Parents, you’re tired.
 We know it, you know, but the only people who don’t seem to know it are your kids.
-The science explaining how such tiny bodies can produce so much energy is still severing lacking, but that’s a study we would be very interested to read if we weren’t already exhausted from reading Where’s Spot eight times a day.
-Spoiler, he’s in the basket and that house needs an exterminator.
-We may not know why young children love getting up so early (SO EARLY), but we do know there are items that can help kids sleep better and longer.
+The science explaining how such tiny bodies can produce so much energy is still severing lacking, but that’s a study we would be very interested to read.
+We may not know why young children love getting up so early, but we do know there are items that can help kids sleep better and longer.

 A night light and time-to-rise sound machine is designed to help soothe babies, toddlers and young children to sleep and let them know when it’s time to get up.
 More specifically, it tells them when it’s time not to get up.
 That’s the part we’re interested in.
 The units are equipped with gentle alarms using noises, lights and symbols that indicate when the child can get up or when they need to chill out in their big girl bed and give parents the chance to complete a REM cycle or two.

 Sound machines and night lights have been helping babies fall asleep for years, but now it’s time to help mom or dad get some sleep as well.
 Check out our four favorite night light and time-to-rise sound machines and get ready to sleep in (relatively speaking).